-Our mission is to honor, respect, educate, and empower LGBTQ+ youth.
+Our mission is to honor, respect, educate, and empower GLBTQ+ youth.

 I know what I know,